ian-cox/antibias/readme.md

-# Neutral
+# Antibias
-Neutral is a Chrome extension designed to reduce implicit bias by obfuscating profile images on LinkedIn.
+Antibias is a Chrome extension designed to reduce implicit bias by obfuscating profile images on LinkedIn.

 ![Example Screenshot](screenshot.jpg)